College depression: What parents need to know

 College depression is a common problem.
 Understand why the transition to college makes young adults vulnerable to depression — and what you can do about it.By Mayo Clinic Staff

-Helping your child make the emotional transition to college can be a major undertaking.
-Know how to identify whether your child is having trouble dealing with this new stage of life — and what you can do to help.
+The emotional transition to college can be challenging for young adults.
+More college students are struggling with depression than in the past.
+Learn how to spot if your child is having trouble dealing with this new stage of life — and how you can help.

-Many college students occasionally feel sad or anxious, but these emotions pass within a few days.
-In contrast, depression affects how a person feels, thinks and behaves and can lead to a variety of emotional and physical problems.
+Many college students occasionally feel sad or anxious.
+These emotions usually pass within a few days.
+But depression affects how a person feels, thinks and behaves and can lead to a variety of emotional and physical problems.

 Signs and symptoms that a student might be experiencing depression during college include: